-According to the California Department of Toxic Substances Control (DTSC) EnviroStor database,9 the project site is not located on a federal superfund site, state response site, voluntary cleanup site, school cleanup site, evaluation site, school investigation site, military evaluation site, tiered permit site, or corrective action site.
-Additionally, the project site is not included on the list of hazardous waste sites compiled pursuant to California Government Code Section 65962.5.10 As a result, no hazards to the public or environment are anticipated.
+According to the California Department of Toxic Substances Control (DTSC) EnviroStor database, the project sites are not located on a federal superfund site, state response site, voluntary cleanup site, school cleanup site, evaluation site, school investigation site, military evaluation site, tiered permit site, or corrective action site.
+Additionally, the project sites are not included on the list of hazardous waste sites compiled pursuant to California Government Code Section 65962.5.
+As a result, no hazards to the public or environment are anticipated.
 Therefore, the proposed project would have no impact.